 With this opportunity, Arnold Ventures prioritizes ensuring that dual-eligible individuals have access to programs that fully integrate Medicare and Medicaid coverage through Fully Integrated Dual Eligible Special Needs Plans (FIDE-SNPs) that are held accountable for delivering the full range of Medicare and Medicaid benefits.
 As states seek to advance Medicare and Medicaid integration and improve care for their dual-eligible populations, the Advancing Medicare & Medicaid Integration initiative provides an opportunity to support states that are focused on developing and implementing policies that position the states to move toward FIDE-SNP models.

 Integrated Care resources

-States, health plans, and providers across the country are innovating to improve the care and delivery of services for dual-eligible individuals.
-For resources and tools related to Medicare-Medicaid integration, visit these websites:
+States across the country are innovating to improve the care and delivery of services for dual-eligible individuals.
+Access resources that focus on key considerations for states in their efforts to advance Medicare-Medicaid integration.